oliverphilcox/RascalC/docs/usage/pre-processing.rst

 Adding Jackknives
 -----------------
 This function assigns each particle (either random particles or galxy positions) to a jackknife region, j, by assigning a HEALPix pixel number to each datapoint, with a given value of NSIDE.
-Data is saved as an ASCII file with {x,y,z,w,j} columns.
+Data is saved as an ASCII file with {x,y,z,w,j} columns. *NB*: This is only required for the JACKKNIFE mode, and the code will simply ignore the jackknife numbers (if present) if run in other modes.

 **Usage**::